Camping

 Let’s look at some key features for your next head torch....

 Generally, the quicker you are moving or the more technical it is underfoot the more lumens you will need.
-For trail running, a minimum of 350 lumens is essential and 500 recommended.
-If you are camping or need your head torch for more general use you can manage just fine with less.
+A running headtorch, particularly for the trails, should have a minimum of 350 lumens although 500 is recommended.
+A camping head torch or one for more general use, will be just fine with less.
 To summarise the numbers of lumens needed for different activities:

 How long you need the battery to last will depend on what you are doing and the brightness you need balanced with the size of the battery.
-A rechargeable battery will not only help save the planet and your pocket but is more efficient at delivering power than standard alkaline batteries, especially at low temperatures, it’s also easy to carry a spare.
+A rechargeable head torch will not only help save the planet and your pocket but is more efficient at delivering power than standard alkaline batteries, especially at low temperatures, it’s also easy to carry a spare battery pack.
+Most rechargable head torches can be charged using a micro usb.

 Many head torches also have a reserve function, a small amount of light that lasts long enough to get you back home or to another battery.